-Conflict Scenario Type of Conflict Conflict of duty Conflict of interest Nature of Conflict Actual Potential Perceived No Conflict Materiality of Conflict Material Manageable Immaterial Response to Conflict A Director is an executive of a participating employer A Director is an executive of a participating employer that makes contributions to the Fund on behalf of their employees.
-The Director's decisions in his/her capacity as a Responsible Person of the Trustee may be influenced by his/her role in representing the interests of his/her respective employees.
-Conflict of duty Actual or potential Manageable The Board to determine whether the flagged conflict is an actual, perceived or potential conflict, and then whether it is material.
-Depending upon the outcome of these initial determinations, the Board may decide to: a.
-Allow the Director to remain in the meeting while the matter is discussed. b.
-Require the Director to leave the meeting temporarily while the matter is discussed. c.
-Require the Director to abstain from voting on, or having any involvement in discussion of, the matter. d.
-Take no action because the conflict should not disqualify the Director from voting on, or from being present during discussions relating to, the matter.
+Conflict Scenario Type of Conflict Conflict of duty Conflict of interest Nature of Conflict Actual Potential Perceived No Conflict Materiality of Conflict Material Manageable Immaterial Response to Conflict A Board director is an executive of a participating employer in the Fund Conflict of duty Actual or potential Manageable The Board to determine whether the flagged conflict is an actual, perceived or potential conflict, and then whether it is material.
+A Board director is an executive of a participating employer that makes Depending upon the outcome of these initial determinations, the Board may decide to: contributions to the Fund on behalf of their employees.
+Allow the Board director to remain in the meeting while the matter is discussed.
+The Board director's decisions in his/her capacity as a Responsible Person of the Trustee may be influenced by his/her role in Require the Board director to leave the meeting temporarily while the matter is discussed. representing the interests of his/her respective employees who are Fund members. c.
+Require the Board director to abstain from voting on, or having any involvement in discussion of, the matter. d.
+Take no action because the conflict should not disqualify the Board director from voting on, or from being present during discussions relating to, the matter.

-Type of Conflict Nature of Conflict Materiality of Conflict Conflict Scenario Conflict of duty Conflict of interest Actual Potential Perceived No Conflict Material Manageable Immaterial Response to Conflict A Director and/or Responsible Manager is involved in an industry- wide committee Conflict of duty Actual, potential or perceived Materiality assessment not applicable until the The Board to determine whether the flagged conflict is an actual, perceived or potential conflict, and then whether it is material.
-A Director and/or Responsible Manager is also a member of a context of the interest and the materiality of the service being Depending upon the outcome of these initial determinations, the Board may decide to: group or advisory panel which is group or advisory panel which is elevant to the governance of the considered for provision is known. considered for Allow the Director to remain in the meeting while the matter is discussed.
-Trustee. b.
-Require the Director to leave the meeting temporarily while the matter is discussed.
-Require the Director to abstain from voting on, or having any involvement in discussion of, the matter. d.
-Take no action because the conflict should not disqualify the Director from voting on, or from being present during discussions relating to, the matter.
+Type of Conflict Nature of Conflict Materiality of Conflict Conflict Scenario Conflict of duty Conflict of interest Actual Potential Perceived No Conflict Material Manageable Immaterial Response to Conflict A Board director and/or Responsible Manager is involved in an industry-wide committee Conflict of duty Actual, potential or perceived Materiality assessment not applicable until the The Board to determine whether the flagged conflict is an actual, perceived or potential conflict, and then whether it is material.
+A Board director and/or Responsible Manager is also a member of a ger is also a member of a and the materiality of the service being considered for provision is known. and the materiality of Depending upon the outcome of these initial determinations, the Board may decide to: government committee, working group or advisory panel which is relevant to the governance of the considered for Allow the Board director to remain in the meeting while the matter is discussed.
+Trustee.
+Require the Board director to leave the meeting temporarily while the matter is discussed. c.
+Require the Board director to abstain from voting on, or having any involvement in discussion of, the matter. d.
+Take no action because the conflict should not disqualify the Board director from voting on, or from being present during discussions relating to, the matter.
 Provision of advice to members Conflict of interest No Conflict Immaterial No commissions, remuneration or other benefits are paid from the Fund to any entity or person licensed to provide personal advice where that advice is linked to recommending the Fund above other super funds or recommending frequent changes to investment strategies.